Skip navigation

 Managing pain

-Your provider will prescribe pain medicines for you to use at home.
+Your surgeon will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may be more effective this way.

 Get up and move around if you are having some pain in your belly.
 This may ease your pain.